 Over time, other PIE people entered the Ukraine area.
 One group moved up the Dniester, the southern Bug, and the Dnieper towards the Vistula, the northern Bug, and the Pripet Marshes.
 These would become the Balto-Slavic people.

-While the Balto-Slavic people moved north, some of the people in the Dnieper valley, perhaps in the neighborhood of modern Kiev, moved east along the forest-steppe border, to become the Tokharians, ultimately reaching the Tarim Basin.
+While the Balto-Slavic people moved north, some of the people in the Dnieper valley, perhaps in the neighborhood of modern Kiev, moved east along the forest-steppe border, to become the Tokharians, ultimately reaching the Altai mountains and the Tarim Basin.

 Another group also moved into the Ukraine and the steppes and developed a thriving pastoral economy, possibly absorbing other groups along the way.
 These people, the Indo-Iranians, would come to dominate the steppes for a considerable time, and eventually make their way into Persia and India.